-Partners of the mother / primary adopter have a statutory right to unpaid time off work to attend up to two ante-natal appointments.
+Partners of the primary carer / primary adopter have a statutory right to unpaid time off work to attend up to two ante-natal appointments.
 In this School, this time will be paid.
-Any extra appointments will be at the discretion of the Headteacher.
-Under the regulations, time off for these appointments is for up to six and a half hours however a longer period may be agreed by the school on request
+Under the regulations, time off for these appointments is for up to six and a half hours however a longer period may be agreed by the school on request.

-2 The relevant date for UK adoptions is the date of placement.
+$^{^{2}}$ The relevant date for UK adoptions is the date of placement.
 If the employee is adopting from overseas the relevant dates are the date of their official notification and the expected date of the child's arrival in the UK.
 If the employee is involved in a surrogacy arrangement the relevant date is the child's due date.